RISE Activities

 Funding

-All Michigan Medicine faculty, staff and learners (medical or graduate students, residents, fellows, and post-doctoral fellows) are eligible for RISE funding.
+All Michigan Medicine faculty, staff and learners (medical or graduate students, residents, fellows, and post-doctoral fellows) are eligible for project funding to support the advancement of the intervention.
 Individuals can apply for the FTE support if they can modify their position/program requirements to accommodate the required reduction in their employment or education responsibilities.
 It is the applicant’s responsibility to negotiate and secure this approval from their supervisor prior to submitting their application.
 A letter of support from a person with appropriate oversight for the reduction in other responsibilities is required at the time of application.

-Can I apply for support if I am not employed by Michigan Medicine?
+Can I apply for the Program if I am not employed by Michigan Medicine?

 No. Only individuals who are employed by Michigan Medicine can apply to participate in the Innovator Development Program.